How can we optimize nas probe performance and scalability to ensure stability and consistency?

 Monitoring Governance/Alarm Reduction

 It is tempting to enable/'turn on' a lot of monitoring when you first deploy UIM but over time this can cause havoc.
 Best Practice is to only enable alarm thresholds for Key Performance Indicators (KPIs), that are associated with an upstream effect on business in some way.
-Try starting with a maximum of 5 KPIs per technology.
-Ask Support if we have any suggested KPIs for vmware, Citrix, Exchange, etc. That is the base starting point - a small number of KPIs (key metrics).
-Always ask yourself, why it’s important to collect the data (QOS or alarms), how often it needs to be collected and why, and how long it should be stored.
+Try starting with a maximum of 5 KPIs per application/technology.
+Ask Support if we have any suggested KPIs for vmware, Citrix, Netapp, Nutanix, Exchange, etc. That is the base starting point - a small number of KPIs (key metrics).
+Always ask, why it’s important to collect the data (QOS or alarms), how often it needs to be collected and why, and how long it should be stored.
 Keep all of these monitoring aspects to a minimum.
-Note that some probes have monitoring enabled 'right out of the box' for many metrics - but we must always decide which ones we MUST keep enabled versus nice-to-have.
+Note that some probes have monitoring enabled 'right out of the box' for many metrics - but customers must always decide which ones MUST be kept enabled versus the nice-to-have's.

 Local nas database files (transactionlog.db, database.db)